Do you know that 91 percent of consumers look online for local goods and services?1

 With the internet, you instantly widen your marketplace with an infinite number of consumers.
 And you’re able to do so in a more cost-effective manner than traditional means.

-You don’t need to make phone calls, mail out a formal letter or print a glossy brochure to update the world about your company’s latest product release.
+You do not need to make phone calls, send out a formal letter or print a glossy brochure to update the world about your company’s latest product release.
 You can tell your audience about new offers and relevant company news immediately when you’re online.

 Better Customer Service

-And contrary to what you may believe, creating an online presence is actually simpler than you may realize.
-There are several different options that your company can utilize at any time, like branding your company email, redirecting to a social media page, or developing a website.
+And contrary to what you might think, creating an online presence is actually simpler than you may have thought.
+There are several different options that your company can utilise at any time, like branding your company email, redirecting to a social media page, or developing a website.
 Certainly, this flexibility is of great benefit since it allows you to build your business’ online presence at your own pace.

-You can get started building your online presence immediately…read our article Options to Creating an Online Presence.
+To get started building your online presence immediately, read our article Options to Creating an Online Presence.

 1 Verisign.
 5 Reasons Every Small Business Needs a Website